-A parrot’s wings are one of its most formidable features.
-Parrots operate them using their chest muscles, which make up approximately 35% of a parrot’s body weight.
+A parrot’s wings are among its most formidable features.
+Parrots operate them using their chest muscles, which comprise approximately 35% of their body weight.

 They’re made mostly of feathers and hollow bones to keep them light and aerodynamic.
 The wings are essential for survival and are used for:

-Of course, one of the most important uses for a parrot’s wings is to fly.
+Flying is the most important use of a parrot’s wings.
 Parrots need to fly to:

-When birds fly, the wings produce lift and thrust during the downstroke.
-Air is then deflected to the rear, pushing the bird upward.
-The upstroke motion pushes the wings back into position to repeat the process.
+When birds fly, their wings produce lift and thrust during the downstroke.
+Then, the air is moved to the rear, pushing them upward, and the upstroke pushes the wings back into position to repeat the process.

 Means of Communication

-Parrots use their wings to communicate and are an essential part of their body language.
-When parrots need to warn off predators or other aggressive parrots, they raise their wings outward to make them appear larger and more powerful.
+Parrots use their wings to communicate.
+When parrots need to warn off predators or other aggressive birds, they raise their wings outward to make themselves appear larger and more intimidating.

-Similarly, wings held away from the body indicate that parrots are feeling emotions of aggression and fear.
-Wings that are held towards the back are being used as a greeting.
-This is called a ‘wing lift.’
+Similarly, wings held away from the body indicate that parrots feel aggressive and fearful.
+Wings held toward the back are being used as a greeting, called wing lift.

 Frightened parrots hold their wings in a horizontal position.
-They may also shake and quiver.
-Parrots that take this stance are usually getting ready to fly away to escape danger.
+They may also shake and quiver, taking this stance to prepare to fly away and escape danger.

-Calm and comfortable parrots keep their wings in a relaxed position down by their sides.
-These wing positions extended to captivity birds too, who communicate with their caregivers through their body language.
+Calm and comfortable parrots keep their wings relaxed by their sides.
+These wing positions extend to captive birds, who communicate with owners through body language.

 Parrot Beak Adaptations